The Family Recovery College

 What will the course cover?

 The course will cover the most up-to-date information and knowledge of drug and alcohol use.
-We will hear from family and friends who have lived/living experience.
+We will hear from family and friends who have lived/living experiences.
 We will run a series of sessions on positive communication based on the CRAFT (Community Reinforcement and Family Training) principles.
 We will spend time thinking about our self-care and well-being.
 We will discuss stigma and think about what it means for us, our loved ones and our community.

 Who can attend the course?